Devotional.com - Free Christian Devotional

 “But someone will say, "You have faith; I have deeds."
 Show me your faith without deeds, and I will show you my faith by what I do.” – James 2:18

-The Lord has made us for a purpose – to bring glory to Him.
-We need to put our faith into practice to carry out that purpose.
+We need to put our faith into action which performs works.
 Today in prayer, ask the Lord to strengthen your faith into action so you may follow Jesus Christ in all areas of your life.

 “Faith must always have an accompanying action.” – Diane Benze